 These are all examples of avoidance that, in our experience serving families just like yours, your child is likely only getting better at, and is not going to drop out of his/her tool box any time soon.
 For more information on avoidance, read last month’s blog post.

 Parents often tell us they have tried everything to help their picky eater prior to finding Behave Your Best.
 In these cases, what hasn’t been tried is addressing the child’s underlying pattern of avoidance, which is our area of expertise as your child behavior experts!
-We offer a complimentary, 30-min phone consultation when you are ready to tackle your child’s picky eating and/or avoidance behavior.
+We offer an introductory, assessment phone consultation when you are ready to tackle your child’s picky eating and/or avoidance behavior.
 We look forward to the opportunity to serve your family!

 Jamie and Anna